Pictured from left to right: Dr. Bopaya Bidanda (Swanson); Ms. Kristy Bronder (Katz);

 One of the students who took part in Dr. Camillus’s course, Dean Rosenwald, formed a company with fellow Pitt students and Alumni.
 SolarCell LLC is a startup company founded by four University of Pittsburgh graduates: Chief Executive Officer Emmanuel Taylor, who has a PhD in electrical engineering; Chief Operating Officer Nick Scangas, who has an MBA and MS in Engineering; Chief Communications Officer Dean Rosenwald, who has an MBA, a Master in International Business, and bachelor’s degrees in business administration and psychology; and Marketing Director Jai Kumar, who has a bachelor’s degree in neuroscience.
-We are proud to support them as they launch their company by focusing on the electrical design of the greenhouses and triplex in Homewood.
+We were proud to support them as they launched their company by focusing on the electrical design of the greenhouse and triplex in Homewood.

 The DC HEaRT initiative will help The Oasis Project carry out a range of food-related social enterprises: a community kitchen, a mobile food truck, and community food market, and culinary training, catering services, and food delivery services.
 The efforts will create jobs and professional development opportunities for Homewood residents.
 And on a broader level, they will improve the health of Homewood’s children, seniors, and the larger community, and will reduce the socioeconomic stigma associated with Homewood.

 Please remember to visit this site again as we track the progress of the inititatives in Homewood!